The Best Plasma Cutter Review of 2020

 Requires external air compressor: Yes

 We’re going to be highlighting the best performing models on the market.
 These tools are designed to operate in practically any capacity from industrial use to at home or on the farm.
-They have high duty cycles, chew up less consumables, and are more durable than the inexpensive brands.
+They have high duty cycles, chew up fewer consumables, and are more durable than the inexpensive brands.
 This translates to a higher up-front cost, but a lower cost to operate over the long haul.
 This is important when profitability is a concern.

 Each of the models that made the top 3 of our comparison can handle a heavy workload, cut cleanly through at least 1/2″ of steel, and offer reliable performance day in and day out.